 The balance in the Treasury General Account (TGA), which is effectively the checking account for bill paying by the US government, has plunged from $1 trillion at the end of April, to $435 billion this week (August 12).
-This steep plunge in altitude was required to comply with the end of the statutes hiatus.
+This steep plunge in altitude was required to comply with the end of the statutes' hiatus.
 In January, the Secretary of the Treasury Yellen said it would draw down the TGA from its then level of $1.6 trillion to $500 billion by this summer.
-On August 1, the debt ceiling became effective.
-According to the letter Yellen wrote to the House Speaker and Senate leaders there are immediate bills that won’t be able to get paid.
+On August 1, the existing debt ceiling became effective.
+According to the letter Yellen wrote to the House Speaker and Senate leaders there are immediate expenses that won’t be able to get paid.

-In this letter to Congress concerning meeting entitlement obligations, Yellen spelled out to Congress some “extraordinary measures,” the Treasury will take to keep the US from defaulting.
+In this letter to Congress concerning the US meeting entitlement obligations, Yellen spelled out to Congress some “extraordinary measures,” the Treasury will take to keep the US from defaulting.
 The three large government-funded retirement systems topped her list:

 -The Civil Service Retirement and Disability Fund